cya-n/mappack-maker/README.md

 # mappack-maker
-Relatively easy to use mappack maker, it takes in Beatmap IDs and downloads the maps via https://kitsu.moe/ and zips the mappack
+Relatively easy to use mappack maker, it takes in Beatmap IDs and downloads the maps via https://kitsu.moe/ and https://nerinyan.moe/, and zips the mappack

 ## Getting Started